 Storage / Leftovers and Next-Day Thoughts

-- Store in an airtight container in the refrigerator for up to 4 days
+- Store in an airtight container in the fridge.

-- Reheat gently on the stove or in the microwave with a splash of broth
+- Reheat gently on the stove or microwave.

-- Soup thickens as it sits, so add liquid when reheating
+- Soup thickens as it sits.

 FAQs